gamedevpreneur/website/GDP/md/csharp-for-js-devs.md

 Because of that, some of you might be fluent with OOP.
 And others are not.
 Or you're in somewhere between.

 This simple fact made me think a lot about what content should be included in this post.
+Because:

-If I explain everything about OOP, then experts will be bored.
+* If I explain everything about OOP, then experts will be bored.
-But if I skip the explanation and focus on comparing features, novices will stop reading this part.
+* If I skip the explanation and focus on comparing features, novices cannot understand this part.

 After a lot of thinking, I decided:

 If you’re not familiar with OOP in JavaScript, it’s time to transfer to beginner train.
 I’ll cover OOP in detail in my basic C# article.

 (Did you notice the future tense?
 It’s because that train line is under construction.
 I’ll send you a notice email when construction is finished.

-Click here to sign up my email list.)
+[Click here]() )) to sign up my email list.)

 You don’t have to read the previous chapters in that article.
 I’ve carefully designed that article so that you don’t need to do that.